motebus/ultrabook/Ultranet Apps/jBuilder/Available Apps in App field.md

 ## Available Apps in App field
-### Directly enter page://xx you want to use in the 'App' field
+### Directly enter page://xxx of App you want to use in the 'App' field
   - **page://url**
     1. Params field enter `{"url":"https://your-url","scroll":true}`
     -  For url of youtube